peterken674/my-favorite-band-project/README.md

 ## Setup/Installation Requirements
 To view the website, go to [peterken674.github.io/my-favorite-band-project/index.html](https://peterken674.github.io/my-favorite-band-project/index.html) and use the navigation bar at the top to navigate through pages.
 Voila!
 No other installation is required as long as you have a working browser.
 ## Known Bugs
--The site is not responsive.
+- The site is not responsive.
 ## Technologies Used
--HTML
+- HTML
--CSS
+- CSS
 ## Support and contact details
 If you have any queries or in case of a fire, you can reach the developer via [peterken.ngugi@gmail.com](mailto:peterken.ngugi@gmail.com)
 ### License